Harry Potter 20th Anniversary: Return to Hogwarts: Filming

 The special was filmed at Warner Bros.
 Studio Tour London – The Making of Harry Potter in Leavesden, England.

 Corrections

-In the initial release, a childhood image of Emma Roberts taken from Google Images was mistakenly presented as an image of a young Watson, and Oliver and James Phelps are mislabelled as each other.
+In the initial release, a childhood image of Emma Roberts was mistakenly presented as an image of a young Watson, and Oliver and James Phelps are mislabelled as each other.
 By 3 January, these errors had been corrected in a new version.

 Music

 The music for the TV Special was composed by Charlie Mole.
-In addition, John Williams, who scored the first three Harry Potter movies, newly recorded two of his compositions ("Hedwig’s Theme" and "Harry’s Wondrous World") for the project with the Synchron Stage Orchestra in Vienna, conducted by James Seymour Brett.
+In addition, John Williams, who scored the first three Harry Potter films, re-recorded two of his compositions ("Hedwig’s Theme" and "Harry’s Wondrous World") for the special with the Synchron Stage Orchestra in Vienna, conducted by James Seymour Brett.

 Release

 Return to Hogwarts was released on HBO Max on 1 January 2022.
 The special aired on 10 April 2022 on TBS, and on Cartoon Network ahead of the release of Fantastic Beasts: The Secrets of Dumbledore.
 It was later released on both Blu-ray and DVD on 9 August 2022.